 In America, it is common for actors to employ monikers or pseudonyms.
 They often also drop their credit because of Screen Actors Guild regulations, or even in order to remove their association from the specific role.
 To deal with this, well-known local actors are often recruited to carry out any dubbing, especially in animated films and comedies, with the aim being that their names attract filmgoers.
 It is not uncommon for a whole Hollywood cast to be dubbed by a local cast, who may well be popular names in more local circles.

 Chinese, English, French, German and Spanish are languages which all have large communities therefore just one translation is likely to sound odd to some people.
 This is the reason why it is common for a movie to be translated into a given language more than once.

 We can help you reach millions of new clients and customers worldwide by providing experienced multilingual voice artists with carefully timed and audience-centric translated scripts.
-Planet Veritas will source the very best linguist(s) from our pool of talented translators, handpicking the most gifted and experienced individual(s) to match your dubbing or lectoring project, and the sector in which you or your company operate.
+Lingua Translations will source the very best linguist(s) from our pool of talented translators, handpicking the most gifted and experienced individual(s) to match your dubbing or lectoring project, and the sector in which you or your company operate.

 DUBBING 007 NEW YORK TIMES